How to Grow Zucchini in Containers

 The great part about growing zucchini in containers is that you can place your pots anywhere in your yard, to get the best sunlight.
 Zucchini needs 6 or more hours of sun each day for maximum growth.

 When planting in containers, the soil can dry out fairly quickly.
-It's a good idea to mulch the soil to conserve water, as in the picture above.
+It's a good idea to mulch the soil to conserve water, as in the picture below.

 You may need to water daily--stick your finger in the soil before watering.
 If the soil is damp or wet about two inches below the surface, you don’t need to water.
 If the soil is dry, then water the base of the plant gently with a rain wand (I love my Dramm Rain Wand) or a watering can.
 Don’t water the leaves because it can encourage powdery mildew (see below), which can ruin your plants.